Geologic time is often very difficult to understand. Most children have

 lived during the different periods by searching the web.

 There are many web sites on fossils.
-Here are three good starting
+Here is one good starting

 - a link to a good paleontology link site.